Car-free adventures aroundGlasgowGreater Glasgow

-- The kid-friendly Science Centre is a traffic-free, fifteen-minute stroll from Exhibition Centre railway station, along the waterside Clyde Walkway and over the Millenium Bridge.
+- The kid-friendly Science Centre is a traffic-free, fifteen-minute stroll from Exhibition Centre railway station, along the waterside Clyde Walkway and over the Millennium Bridge.

-- The wonderful Kelvingrove Gallery is a twenty minute walk away from Exhibition Centre station, There are also buses nearby and Kelvinhall subway station just down the road.
-Or you can combine it with a trip to the university (see 2 below).
+- The wonderful Kelvingrove Gallery is a twenty minute walk away from Exhibition Centre station.
 This world-class free museum is un-missable for art lovers.
 There are paintings by all kinds of old masters from Rembrandt to Van Gogh as well as galleries devoted to the Scottish colourists, the Glasgow boys and more.
+There are also buses nearby and Kelvinhall subway station just down the road.
+Or you can combine it with a trip to the university (see 2 below).
+Follow Good Journey’s directions.